Internal radiotherapy safety

 If you have a permanent implant (with radioactive seeds) you may give off a low level of radioactivity for a few days after the seeds are put in.
 Your doctor or nurse will tell you about this.
 They will advise you on how to restrict your activity until the radiation cannot be detected outside the body.
 You may be asked to stay in hospital for a few days, or avoid close contact with pregnant women or children, or asked to avoid public transport.

 If you have had a liquid radiotherapy treatment it usually takes a few days for the radioactivity to fade away.
-The hospital staff will make sure that the radioactivity is at a safe level before you go home.
+The hospital staff will make sure that the radioactivity is at a safe level for your friends and family before you go home.
 After you leave hospital you may be given some safety steps to follow for a while when you get home, for instance if you will be in contact with children or pregnant women.
 The staff will explain these to you, but if you are worried or don't understand, do ask them to explain again.

 The safety measures are there to protect you, your family and the hospital staff.
 If you would like more information about internal radiotherapy, contact the Cancer Research UK nurses on freephone 0808 800 4040.
 The lines are open from 9am to 5pm, Monday to Friday.
 They will be happy to help and answer any questions.